Sciss/sciss.github.io/_posts/2019-08-09-debian-stretch-to-buster.md

     caps:shift_modifier Caps Lock is also a Shift

-Theoretically you should also edit `evdev.xml` which is what the GNOME Tweak application will present to you.
+Theoretically you should also edit `evdev.xml` which is what the Gnome Tweak application will present to you.
 I didn't bother, and so
 I can't see that option there.
 But I can select the rule now in `dconf`.
 Open it and go to section `/org/gnome/desktop/input-sources/xkb-options`.
 Here, untick 'Use default value', and enter custom value `['caps:shift_modifier']`:

 ![Editing xkb-options in dconf](/images/stretch-to-debian-dconf-capsshift.png)

 Apply and quit.
 Now it should work.
 In the screenshot you can see that I added two other options, `'altwin:swap_lalt_lwin'` and
 `'compose:ralt`.
-These you could probably find the GNOME Tweaks application (e.g.  _Keyboard & Mouse_ > _Additional Layout Options_ >
+These you could probably find the Gnome Tweaks application (e.g.  _Keyboard & Mouse_ > _Additional Layout Options_ >
 _Alt/Win key behavior_ > _Left Alt_) but this ways they are all in one place. `swap_lalt_lwin` makes it so that I can use the Windows key as left alt, and `compose:ralt` enables the right alt key to type umlauts and other special characters.

+### Maps first doesn't work, then works too good

+Having a built-in map application based on OpenStreetMap is great.
+Unfortunately there is a hiccup with it connecting no longer, it just says it's 'offline'.
+The origin of the problem is that my wifi by default reports that I has 'limited' connectivity:

+    $ nmcli g
+    STATE      CONNECTIVITY  WIFI-HW  WIFI     WWAN-HW  WWAN
+    connected  limited       enabled  enabled  enabled  disabled

+Note the second column.
+This seems a bug in the Wifi driver 'wpa supplicant' and/or Gnome's network manager.
+I found an easy fix -- just 'check' for the connectivity:

+    $ nmcli networking connectivity check
+    full

+Apparently that command fixes the hiccup by bringing connectivity to 'full'.
+Now Maps has Internet connection.

+Did you notice that the application finds your actual geo location up to few metres precision?
+I find that very scary.
+I thought I had disabled geo location services in _Settings_ > _Privacy_ > _Location Services_.
+It [turns out](https://gitlab.freedesktop.org/geoclue/geoclue/issues/111) that applications are actually free to respect or disrespect that setting.
+My next thought was to uninstall the geolocation service.
+[Turns out](https://unix.stackexchange.com/questions/224487/uninstall-geoclue-from-debian) that is not possible without removing Gnome.
+The linked Stackexchange question has an answer for that:

+    $ sudo systemctl disable geoclue.service
+    $ sudo systemctl mask geoclue.service

+This effectively knocks out the geoclue service (you have to reboot!).

 -----